jhumelsine/jhumelsine.github.io/_posts/2025-04-04-mutation-testing.md

 ___Who watches the watchers?___

 Tests are code.
 How do we know that our tests provide accurate results?
 What if our test code has errors?

+<img src="/assets/SkepticalFry.jpg" alt="Skeptical Fry" title="Image Source: [https://www.flickr.com/photos/snarfel/19402967595](https://imgflip.com/memegenerator/11327935/skeptical-fry)" width = "35%" align="center" style="padding-right: 35px;">

 How do we test our test code?
-How do we test the code that tests the test code?
+How do we test the tests that our test code?
+How do we test the tests that test the tests that our test code?

-<img src="/assets/SkepticalFry.jpg" alt="Skeptical Fry" title="Image Source: [https://www.flickr.com/photos/snarfel/19402967595](https://imgflip.com/memegenerator/11327935/skeptical-fry)" width = "35%" align="center" style="padding-right: 35px;">

 # TDD
 Practicing [Test-Driven Design](https://jhumelsine.github.io/2024/07/15/tdd.html) (TDD) should minimize these concerns.